Tests and treatments

 Preparation for the procedure

-During this consultation the date of the procedure is decided upon.
+During the consultation, the date of the operation is set.
 You will usually be admitted for one night.
 If you take blood-thinning medication, your physician will inform you how to adjust the dose of this medication.

 The procedure itself